igor-sb/bluprint/docs/source/prod_projects.rst

 Sharing projects
 ================

 Bluprint projects can be shared and reused directly out-of-the-box.
-You can push or pull bluprint projects from Github or even just copy and paste them into a directory of your choice.
-To run notebooks and code from a bluprint project, you only need `PDM <https://pdm-project.org/latest/>`_
+Simply copy the project folder (or pull from Github) and run ``pdm install``.
+The only pre-requisite is having `PDM <https://pdm-project.org/latest/>`_ installed.

 .. note:

   Existing bluprint projects can be run without ``bluprint``.

-For example, you can download and test the demo project:
+For example, to download and test the demo project:

 .. code-block:: bash